popeadam/Kometa/docs/defaults/separators.md

 ## Important Note:

 Plex does not support creating these empty collections natively through its UI, so they can behave strangely in some cases, primarily related to showing/hiding them in the main library view.
-As a workaround, you can use a `placeholder_` [template variable](#shared-separator-variables) to specify a single movie/show to add to these collections so they have one thing in them and will then behave as expected.
+As a workaround, you can use a `placeholder_` [Template Variable](#shared-separator-variables) to specify a single movie/show to add to these collections so they have one thing in them and will then behave as expected.
 For example, `placeholder_imdb_id: tt0068646` will place The Godfather inside the separator in a movie library.

 ## Separator Files